Grand National Films Inc.: History and releases

-The studio had overseas distribution with Associated British Pictures Corporation and bought the rights to one British Boris Karloff film.
+The studio had an overseas distribution agreement with Associated British Pictures Corporation and bought the rights to one British Boris Karloff film, Juggernaut (released by Grand National in 1937).

-In 1937, Grand National succeeded in signing James Cagney, after he had a falling out with his home studio, Warner Bros.
+In 1936, Grand National succeeded in signing James Cagney, after he had a falling-out with his home studio, Warner Bros.
 After making Great Guy for Grand National, Cagney was offered a gangster story, Angels with Dirty Faces, which Grand National had acquired.
 Cagney was worried about being typecast as a gangster, as he had been at Warner Bros., and opted instead for a musical satire on Hollywood called Something to Sing About, directed by Victor Schertzinger.
 The Cagney name was a huge coup for Grand National, and the company invested much more money than usual in its Cagney films, expecting a boxoffice bonanza.
 Despite Cagney's presence, however, neither picture turned a profit.
-The Cagney films were simply too expensive for the intended market: Grand National's customer base consisted of small, neighborhood movie theaters accustomed to paying cheap rentals for low-budget films.
-Thus Grand National was unable to recoup its investment, a key factor in the company's imminent collapse.
+The Cagney films were simply too expensive for the intended market.
+Grand National's customer base consisted of small, neighborhood movie theaters -- outside the major studios' theater networks, and accustomed to paying cheap rentals for low-budget films.
+Thus, Grand National was unable to recoup its investment, a key factor in the company's imminent collapse.
 The Angels with Dirty Faces property went to Warner Bros., as did Cagney himself.

-In 1938 film executive Earle W. Hammons, president of Educational, joined forces with Grand National in an effort to expand both companies.
+In 1938, film executive Earle W. Hammons, president of Educational, joined forces with Grand National in an effort to expand both companies.
 The attempt was unsuccessful, however, and Grand National entered into liquidation in 1939.
 Its completed but unreleased films were sold to Universal Pictures, Columbia Pictures, and RKO Radio Pictures.
 The Grand National film library was split among reissue distributors, chiefly Screencraft Pictures and Astor Pictures.
 The Grand National physical plant was acquired by Producers Releasing Corporation (PRC).

 Partial filmography

 Grand National released a total of 100 films in its three-year run.
 Many of its titles have lapsed into the public domain and are legally accessible online.
+Following is a list of representative Grand National releases.